metazine/cs50/week2/readability/readme.md

 When I wrote this code originally I had some difficulty with truncation of the integer data type and float.
   I solved this by putting a '.0' on the end of '100'.
-  I also made my 'letters', 'words' and 'sentences' variable be floats for good measure.
+  I also made my 'letters', 'words' and 'sentences' variable be floats because I didn't want to worry about any truncation.

-It then prints out what grade scored.
+It then outputs the grade.